Question for Short Debate

 McKinsey identified problems in the repayments strategy.
 The focus on reducing leakage meant that the SLC was not focusing on delivering an overall recovery plan; nor was it able fully to communicate with government on the true state of repayments, the economic life choices of graduates, how to deal effectively with the loan book, the true level of government expenditure and the level of national debt.
 It uncovered that the commissioning process—that is, how you deliver the Government’s policy announcements and adjustments—increased costs and caused delivery problems and complexity.
 The report also suggested that bringing the Student Loans Company earlier into the design policy could address many of those problems.

 It also highlighted the need to transform the organisation’s morale and overall health, and the governance and commissioning processes were seen as a critical factor in that.
 It also highlighted other obvious weaknesses in the IT capabilities and noted significant gaps.
-In many ways, those related to a mismatch of talent that could not be recruited because of the company’s low compensation compared with that of the financial institutions with which, in size and significance, it was competing.
+In many ways, those related to a mismatch of the talent that could be recruited because of the company’s low compensation compared with that of the financial institutions with which, in size and significance, it was competing.
 The problems of morale, health and governance were also hurdles for candidates to overcome.

 Beyond the review, many other familiar problems dogged the company.
 There was the reluctance of some parts of government to work fully with the SLC.
 For example, the fact that HMRC, despite receiving payroll data every month, would share that data only on an annual basis was not exactly encouraging and not entirely helpful.
 There was a lack of available funds to make some of the improvements properly and an allocation process that did not allow for long-term planning.
 There was a commitment to try to transform this with the appointment of a new chief executive, but unfortunately that change and some of the divisions and conflicts within the operations of government and the governance structure mean that we are not very far from where we were then.
 In fact, the evidence given by the chairman and chief executive to the Commons Education Select Committee showed that all these issues remained, with the exception of governance.
 However, the answer to governance was not the changes identified in the report.